ID221 HISTORY OF INDUSTRIAL DESIGN I

 By the end of this course, students are expected to

-1. become knowledgeable about the historical course of events regarding production, design and industrial design, which covers specifically the period from the late eighteenth century to the beginning of the twentieth century,
+1. become knowledgeable about the historical course of transformation regarding production, design and industrial design, which covers specifically the period from the mid-eighteenth century to today.

 2. identify and analyze the context and the productional and stylistic qualities of historical examples of products, thus, to be able to compare and contrast different historical examples,